gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 The word felt new.
 The phenomenon was not.

-But something had shifted — not merely in politics, not merely in media, but in the deep structure of how human beings relate to the concept of truth itself.
+But something had shifted, not merely in politics, not merely in media, but in the deep structure of how human beings relate to the concept of truth itself.